 You can add accounts to your COA at any time, but you should only delete accounts from your COA at the end of the fiscal year.

-A chart of accounts (COA) is an index of account names that keeps your business’s financial operations organized and easy to interpret.
-These account names categorize your business’s financial transactions and provide a well-organized breakdown of what has been earned and spent.
+A chart of accounts (COA) is a list of account names.
+It helps keep your business finances organized and easy to understand.
+These account names group your business’s financial transactions.
+They give a clear, organized breakdown of what you earned and spent.

-A COA typically includes five main account types—Assets, Liabilities, Equity, Income, and Expenses—with each of these accounts having several subcategories that reflect your business’s financial activity
+A COA usually includes five main account types: Assets, Liabilities, Equity, Income, and Expenses.
+Each account type has subcategories that reflect your business’s financial activity

-Each time you make a business transaction, your COA shows you (or your bookkeeping team) how to categorize and record that transaction in your general ledger.
-In turn, this makes accounting more efficient, it’s easier to see how your business earns and spends money, and your business complies with the CRA’s recordkeeping requirements.
+Each time you make a business transaction, your COA helps you categorize it.
+It also helps you record it in your general ledger.
+In turn, this makes accounting more efficient.
+It’s easier to see how your business earns and spends money.
+It also helps your business comply with the CRA’s recordkeeping requirements.

 Why is a Chart of Accounts Important?